-Most of these cards are real photo picture postcards.
+Most of the cards that are linked here are real photo picture postcards.
 I suspect that they were created by enterprising photographers and sold to returning soldiers.
 They are almost always found unused.
-This is probably because they were bought and kept more as souvenirs, than as postcards to mail.
-Recently, I've seen some "ship that brought me" postcards that, while based on photographs, are printed picture postcards, and not RPPC's.
+This is probably because they were bought and kept more as souvenirs, than as postal items to be mailed.
+Recently, I've seen some 'ship that brought me' postcards that, while based on photographs, are actually printed picture postcards, and not RPPC's.

-Note that soldiers were given Jewish Welfare Board postcards, so they could notify their families that they had arrived.
-These could be mailed postage-free before arrival or on the dock.
+Note that soldiers were given free Jewish Welfare Board postcards, so they could notify their families that they had arrived.
+These could be mailed postage-free before arrival or on the dock before disembarkation.
+Other such postcards of this type were given out by the YMCA and the Knights of Columbus.

 In the following listing, it is noted if a JWB card is known for this ship.
 Some of the ships shown here are listed as having a JWB card, but I have not seen any example.
 Notations are similar to those for the JWB listing.